Hava-Kantrowitz/spreadsheets/resources/README.txt

     in reference class
     - Added method to Spreadsheet interface that gets all cells in a given column or multiple given columns
+    - Added method to Reference class that finds the product value for a column of cells

 HOMEWORK 8